krlenell/kanji-dictionary/README.md

 kanji-dictionary
 ======
-A hackathon project utilizing the data from two public APIs to create a simple kanji search application.
+A dictionary application for students of Japanese to search for Kanji using English words.

 Live Demo
 =======